lino-framework/book/docs/specs/tinymce.rst

 Dependencies
 ============

+It requires the :mod:`lino.modlib.office` plugin because it adds entries to the :menuselection:`Office` menu.

+>>> dd.plugins.tinymce.needs_plugins
+['lino.modlib.office']

 This plugin makes sense only if :mod:`lino.modlib.extjs` is also installed.
-It also requires the :mod:`lino.modlib.office` plugin because it adds entries to the :menuselection`Office` menu.

->>> dd.plugins.tinymce.needs_plugins
-['lino.modlib.office', 'lino.modlib.extjs']
+But this is not a requirement, it rather means that other frond ends should disable it by listing it in to their :attr:`disables_plugins
+<lino.core.plugin.Plugin.disables_plugins>`.

 Configuration